 In column one he lists his biggest fears.

-In column two he writes down the worst possible outcome if that fear were to become a reality.
+In column two he writes the worst outcome if that fear were to become a reality.

 And in column three, he works through either what he would have to do to mitigate the possibility of that happening or how he would respond to the fear coming to fruition.